flsinternationaldev/fls-international/src/netlify-content/program-pages/intensive-english.md

   * Small class sizes of 15 or less, guaranteeing individual attention from your teacher.

   * Core Class emphasizing the four key language skills: speaking, listening, reading and writing

+  * An Elective Class devoted to a specific topic or skill, such as Slang, Business English, American Culture, Public Speaking, Grammar, or Composition.

+  * Lab-style Academic Workshop offering a range of academic options each week, including Pronunciation Clinics, Conversation Clubs, Homework Labs, Computer Labs, and more.

   * Our exclusive English Everywhere program with weekly Hot Sheets, involving your host family, activity guides and FLS staff in your learning process.